AI Assistica

 • Community-based book ratings and user review system.

-• Smart, well designed interface, great search and browsing facilities.
+• Smart, well-designed interface, great search and browsing facilities.

 Pros: